songxiaoyu/MiXcan/README.md

 devtools::install_github("songxiaoyu/MiXcan")
 ```

-The typical install time of the package is less than 5 minutes. ##
+The typical install time of the package is less than 5 minutes.

-Example of use
+## Example of use

-Below demonstrates the MiXcan analysis pipeline using a single peusdo
+Below demonstrates the MiXcan analysis pipeline on a single peusdo gene.
-gene.
+In reality, multiple genes can be analyzed in parallel.

 ### Data